moj-analytical-services/our-coding-standards/README_template.md

 End this section with a simple example of how to get your project to do something useful.

+## Data
+What data does the project use?
+Where was it sourced from?
+Is there a script that can regenerate the data?

 ## Tests
 Explain how to run the tests for this program.
 ### Automated Tests?